 1998 Ernie George, Palm Beach County PBA, elected president.

-1999 PBA proposed legislation passed measure ensuring that state tax dollars sent to cities for police pensions will be used properly and certain minimum benefits were guaranteed.
+1999 PBA proposed legislation passed ensuring that state tax dollars sent to cities for police pensions will be used properly and certain minimum benefits were guaranteed.
 It was a major reform and enhancement of municipal police pension plans.

 2000 PBA proposed legislation created the Law Enforcement and Correctional Officers Bill of Rights.
 Allowing officers to see all statements made by complainants and witnesses prior to any disciplinary proceeding.